Eristicophis: Behavior

 Eristicophis macmahoni can appear to sink down into the sand using a rocking or peristaltic motion.
 Following this, it will usually shake and rotate its head along the longitudinal axis to cover its head, leaving only its snout and eyes free of sand.
 It is thought that the enlarged nasorostral scales keep sand from entering the nostrils.

 Diet

 Eristicophis macmahonii preys upon small lizards, small rodents, and sometimes birds.
 Mice are held in the mouth until dead, or nearly so.

 Reproduction

 The species Eristicophis macmahonii is oviparous, laying up to a dozen eggs.
 These hatch after 6–8 weeks, with each hatchling being about 6 inches (15 cm) in total length.

 Venom

-Relatively little data are available regarding the venom of Eristicophis macmahonii, but it is regarded as a potentially dangerous species by the United States Navy (1991) with venom similar to that of snakes of the genus Echis.
-However, a protein in its venom called eristostatin has been reported to help in the fight against malignant melanoma.
+Relatively few data are available regarding the venom of Eristicophis macmahonii, but it is regarded as a potentially dangerous species by the United States Navy (1991) with venom similar to that of snakes of the genus Echis.
+However, a protein in its venom called eristostatin has been reported to help in the fight against melanoma.